arielNacamulli/BlackScholes_impliedVol/README.md

 ## Volatility Smile

-Calibration of a whole volatility curve is shown in the following example
+Data initialization and calibration of a volatility curve are shown in the following examples

+### Import Data

+Data of vanilla option prices are converted to spot implied volatilities.
+It can be done as follows

     // inserting some data
     Date settDate(06,12,2019), matDate(20,12,2019);